andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 call, this performance contains nudity.
 Please watch the following video to understand the scope of the performance.
 <p class="text-center">...</p>
 Once you have watched the video, respond to this email by tomorrow, March 7 to confirm that you will be in attendance at the audition.
 Nudity will not be part of the audition.
 More information regarding the audition will be shared following your confirmation.
 </div>

 Alright, let's give it a look.
-I open the link and start scrolling to finally complete my quest to find the meaning of *contains*.
-We start fully clothed, looks like a few wardrobe changes, then BAM!
-Full, ass out, flappin' in the breeze nudity.
+I open the link and start scrolling to finally complete my quest to find the meaning of "contains".
+We start fully clothed, cycle through a few wardrobe changes, then BAM!
+Full on, ass out, flappin' in the breeze nudity.
 So THAT'S what *contains* means.

 I quickly realize I'm watching a group of naked strangers on my phone in the middle of a crowded ski bar & slam my phone face down on the bar where it remains for the rest of my meal.
-Don't want my other bar patrons to confirm their suspicions I'm some sort of weirdo.
+Don't want my other bar patrons to confirm their suspicions that I'm some sort of weirdo.

 So *contains nudity=full nudity*.
 I'd be lying if I said I hadn't considered this possibility.
 But now that it's confirmed I have a decision to make.